-Mike Frandsen is senior vice president of products at Workday and oversees product management, quality assurance, and product delivery.
+Mike Frandsen is executive vice president of products at Workday and oversees product management, quality assurance, and product delivery.

 5 Ways Continuous Development Benefits Workday Customers